RareSkills/blog/solidity-test-internal-function/solidity-test-internal-function.md

 ## Learn more

-See our advanced [solidity bootcamp](https://www.rareskills.io/solidity-bootcamp) to learn more advanced testing methodologies.
+See our advanced [Solidity Bootcamp](https://www.rareskills.io/solidity-bootcamp) to learn more advanced testing methodologies.

-We also have a free [solidity tutorial](https://www.rareskills.io/learn-solidity) to get you started.
+We also have a free [Solidity tutorial](https://www.rareskills.io/learn-solidity) to get you started.

 *Originally Published April 6, 2023*